Additional Disclosures

 • It’s also important to note that market changes that affect the cash market price of a virtual currency may ultimately affect the price of virtual currency futures and options.

+When customers purchase a virtual currency-based futures contract, they may not be entitled to receive the actual virtual currency, depending on the particular contract.
 Under most futures contracts currently being offered, customers are buying the right to receive or pay the amount of an underlying commodity value in dollars at some point in the future.
 Such futures contracts are said to be “cash settled.”
 Customers will pay or receive (depending on which side of the contract they have taken – long or short) the dollar equivalent of the virtual currency based on an index or auction price specified in the contract.
 Thus, customers should inform themselves as to how the index or auction prices used to settle the contract are determined.

+Entering into futures contracts through leveraged accounts can amplify the risks of trading the product.
 Typically, participants only fund futures contracts at a fraction of the underlying commodity price when using a margin account.
 This creates “leverage,” and leverage amplifies the underlying risk, making a change in the cash price even more significant.
 When prices move in the customers’ favor, leverage provides them with more profit for a relatively small investment.
 But, when markets go against customers’ positions, they will be forced to refill their margin accounts or close out their positions, and in the end may lose more than their initial investments.

 Beware of related fraud